 A MOST CURIOUS ANIMAL, A CULTURAL SYMBOL, A SPECIES ON THE BRINK

-The okapi — Okapia johnstoni; the “forest giraffe”; one of the oldest mammals left on Earth — is known to the western world only since the early 20th century.
+The okapi — Okapia johnstoni; the “forest giraffe”; one of the oldest mammals on Earth — has only been known to scientists since the early 20th century, though it was well-known and part of the culture of the indigenous people that live throughout the animal’s range.
 Shy and elusive as it is serene and gentle, with remarkable natural defenses against predation (not least of which, its extraordinary markings), the okapi is nearly impossible to observe in the wild.
-To the Democratic Republic of Congo, to which it is uniquely endemic, it is a national and cultural symbol, and has been protected since 1933.
+To the Democratic Republic of Congo, where it is endemic, it is a national and cultural symbol and has been nationally protected since 1933.

-Okapi’s existence is under grave threat from the impact of human activities.
-The okapi is entirely dependent on the forest sanctuary for its survival, and deforestation, along with poaching and mining, have led to its precipitous and perilous decline.
+The okapi’s existence is under grave threat from the impact of human activities.
+The okapi is entirely dependent on an intact forest for its survival, and deforestation, along with poaching and mining, has led to its precipitous and perilous decline.
 An Okapi Conservation Strategy Workshop (2013) found that the population had plummeted over 50% in just three generations (about 15 years).
 Based on the findings of the workshop, the okapi were officially classified ‘Endangered’ by the International Union for Conservation of Nature (IUCN) Red List of Threatened Species — up sharply from its original Red List classification of ‘Near Threatened’.

-Okapi Conservation Project works with ICCN and communities throughout the Okapi Wildlife Reserve — a 13,700-sq-km swathe of the Ituri Forest in northeastern DRC — to ensure the protection of the okapi and many other species in this equatorial rainforest.
-Key to this are conservation initiatives that benefit the livelihoods and environment of the okapi’s human cohabitants.
-The OCP relies heavily on zoos around the globe to educate the international public about this unique, captivating creature and the importance of its rainforest habitat.
+Okapi Conservation Project works with the Institut Congolais pour la Conservation de la Nature (ICCN) and communities throughout the Okapi Wildlife Reserve — a 13,700-sq-km swathe of the Ituri Forest in northeastern DRC — to ensure the protection of the okapi and many other species that call this rainforest home.
+Key to this is conservation initiatives that benefit the livelihoods and environment of the people that live in and around the forest.

 Get to know the okapi:

-- Okapi were originally thought to be relatives of the zebra, due to their striped coat.
+- Okapi were originally (and incorrectly) thought to be close relatives of the zebra, due to their striped coat.
 It was later discovered they are the only living relatives of the giraffe.

-- Okapi live in the dense rainforest of the DRC, characterized by high precipitation and little light due to the dense tree canopy.
-Their striped coat allows them to blend in with the light shafts produced by the canopy; and their oily, velvety fur repels water.
+- Okapi live in the dense rainforests of the Democratic Republic of Congo, characterized by high precipitation and a closed canopy.
+Their striped coat allows them to blend in with the light shafts produced by the canopy, and their oily, velvety fur repels water.

 - They have long (up to 18in/46cm!), dark blue prehensile tongues that help them strip leaves from plants and groom themselves.